dafny-lang/dafny/docs/DafnyRef/Refinement.md

 ## 22.10.
 Type declarations

-An opaque type (a type declaration without a definition) in an abstract module can be refined in a refining module, by giving it a definition.
+An opaque type (a type declaration without a definition) in an abstract module can be refined in a refining module, by giving it a definition as any other kind of type.
-The opaque type may be refined into a class, trait, or iterator as well as a type synonym, subset type, newtype or datatype.
 Here are some examples:
 ```
 abstract module P {